Standard Active Last Updated: Apr 23, 2024 Track Document

 1.4 This practice is confined to the direct method using core, or sidewall core obtained from drilling.
 The practice can be applied to drill cuttings samples; however, the use of cuttings is not recommended because the results may be misleading and are difficult to compare to the results obtained from core desorption.
 The interpretation of the results does not fall within the scope of the practice.

-1.5 Units—The values stated in either SI units or inch-pound units are to be regarded separately as the standard.
-The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in nonconformance with the standard.
+1.5 Units—The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.

 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.